 Stick with Home Comforts

-Home advantage should prove to be the difference on what will be an interesting afternoon.
-Kettering bring confidence and a self-belief that’ll take some beating.
+Home advantage should prove to be the difference in what will be an interesting afternoon.
+Kettering brings confidence and a self-belief that’ll take some beating.
 They’ll set-up to frustrate their opponents in the early exchanges and hope to create a nervy atmosphere in the stands.
 They may just do that, but as the contest goes on, Aldershot’s class should shine through.

 Harrogate Town – Wrexham

 Harrogate won nine of their first 16 league matches to climb to fourth in the pile and are involved in a promotion push.
-A place in the top-three will be the aim at the end of the season, but a side finishing in the top-seven have a chance of playing league football and, at this point, Town are certainly one of the main contenders.
-They secured an eye-catching 2-0 win away to Ebssfleet recently, Howe and Williams doing the scoring.
+A place in the top three will be the aim at the end of the season, but aside finishing in the top-seven have a chance of playing league football and, at this point, Town is certainly one of the main contenders.
+They secured an eye-catching 2-0 win away to Ebbsfleet recently, Howe and Williams doing the scoring.

 The Dragons on Fire